Editor’s note: This post was originally published in February 2020 and has been updated in October 2022 for accuracy and comprehensiveness.

 Whilst your own cyber security measures and policy may be extremely robust, other organizations within the supply chain might not have the same level of security.

+With the increase in information sharing and the ways and means we have of sharing data, it seems that opportunities for exploitation have increased.
 Software is one way of mitigating cyber security threats.
-Although, education plays as important a role and the opportunity to pull suppliers and partners together can also help to reduce the cost to all businesses in the supply chain.
+Although, education plays an important role and the opportunity to pull suppliers and partners together can also help to reduce the cost to all businesses in the supply chain.